When it comes to pest control, you’ve got the know-how. You can handle termites, rats, or wasps like a pro.

 3. You Skip Out on Having a Website

 Not having a website in 2025 is like ignoring termite damage.
 It’s incredibly costly in the long run.
-Many pest control businesses rely solely on word-of-mouth, flyers, or even just their names on local listings.
+Many pest control businesses rely solely on word of mouth, flyers, or even just their names in local listings.

 But customers today research online.
 If you don’t have a web presence, you might as well be invisible.